 Panels can be foiled with a thin layer of plastic.
 This provides a durable surface and can thus extend the life of the product.
 It can also reduce the use of chemicals for surface treatment.
 Previously, no requirements were set for such plastic foiling, and the requirement is new for this generation.
 A ban on PVC is a requirement that Nordic Ecolabelling includes in many criteria.
 The environmental impact of PVC is associated primarily with waste management, the use of additives and dioxin emissions, for example in the manufacture and incineration of PVC.
 The latest membrane cell technology is considered to be the most environmentally-sound means of production, but the membranes are coated with PFAS and this represents a potential source of PFAS contamination to the environment.
-The mercury method is still used for the production of chlorine at some plants76.77.
+The mercury method is still used to produce chlorine at some plants^{70,71}.

-O39 Classification of chemical products
+Background to requirement O39 Classification of chemical products